mathurp/ML4CreditCardFraudDetection/README.md

-# ML4ReducingPollution
+# ML4CreditCardFraudDetection
-Data Science Project for Reducing vehicle emission in GTA area
+Data Science Project for creating a robust model to detect credict card frauds.
+Problems Tackled-
+1. How to deal with imbalanced data?
+2.